Charles Tidwell: Racing career

 Tidwell raced at the first annual race held at the Darlington Raceway in Darlington, South Carolina.
 During that race, he drove an Oldsmobile 88, number 102, called the Heart of Georgia Special.
 He also raced at Daytona, Florida when the races were still being held right on the beach.

 Due to popular demand, Tidwell and his rival, Barney Smith were matched to compete in a special 5-lap winner take all race, held September 11, 1949 at Central City Park Speedway in Macon, Georgia.
 The race was listed as a special feature event.
 Tidwell took the checkered flag for the victory in front of a crowd of 5,000.

 Tidwell once participated in an added attraction at the Warner Robins, Georgia track, ran by the Warner Robins Civil Air Patrol, in which he raced six laps against a Cub airplane, flown by licensed pilot, Clive Hyatt of the Warner Robins Civil Air Patrol.
 Hyatt kept his wing tip almost right on top of Tidwell's car the whole race and would get ahead of Tidwell at the back leg of the track when the wind was at his back.
 Tidwell was the winner of the race.

 A few years after he lost his hearing, Tidwell retired from racing in 1959.

-Later in years, Charles Tidwell said that the only place he ever wanted to race and never did was Indianapolis, Indiana.
+Later in years, Tidwell said that the only place he ever wanted to race and never did was Indianapolis, Indiana.

-Charles Tidwell's racing memorabilia was on display at the International Motorsports Hall of Fame in Talladega, Alabama for ten years and now may be seen at the Georgia Sports Hall of Fame in Macon, Georgia.
+Tidwell's racing memorabilia was on display at the International Motorsports Hall of Fame in Talladega, Alabama for ten years and now may be seen at the Georgia Sports Hall of Fame in Macon, Georgia.